benmangnall01/Quantitative-analysis-of-cancer-cell-morphology-and-phenotype-from-live-cell-microscopy/README.md

 ## Quantitative bioimage analysis with LIVECell phase-contrast microscopy

-This repository contains a Python workflow for moving from phase-contrast microscopy images to quantitative, single-cell analysis.
+This is a Python workflow for moving from phase-contrast microscopy images to quantitative, single-cell analysis.
 It asks whether morphology and local crowding could describe changing phenotypes and distinguish several cell lines.

 The analysis uses images and COCO-format annotations from the LIVECell dataset.
 It is not intended as a diagnostic tool or a claim that morphology alone defines cell identity.
 The emphasis is on a transparent, reproducible workflow with visual checks and held-out evaluation.